-But I quickly realised that, while I had entered a new phase in my life, I hadn’t really got to know the new me.
+But I quickly realised that, while I had entered a new phase in my life, I hadn’t really gotten to know the new me.
 I couldn’t seem to get comfortable writing about my recent travelling.

-And when my tales reached all the way back to my time in the Maldives, I found that I am now up to speed – with myself.
+In writing out these travel stories, I walked that path again, but this time with the reflections of hindsight.
+And when these tales reached my time in the Maldives, I found that I am now up to speed – with myself.

 These are the stories of personal growth through travel, during the Teja Blue Period.